Proud to be a member of the

 However, our curriculum allows some flexibility.
 For example, in some subjects such as Computing and Art & Design, we would teach a double lesson every fortnight.
 We feel that this offers the chance for greater development of skills and knowledge due to the nature of the subjects and the resources involved.
 Also, teachers can use their professionalism to adapt lessons – for example, if they wish to extend a Mathematics lesson by 15 minutes, our timetable allows this to happen.

-In addition, we have chosen to teach Design & Technology in a block at the end of each half-term due to the nature of the subject.
+In addition, we have chosen to teach Design & Technology in a block, for example, at the end of each half-term due to the nature of the subject.

 This design has been chosen to ensure pupils can access and be successful in areas where they might have a particular talent or where they can achieve more successfully than in traditional subjects.
 For example, where a child may struggle with reading, they may be a very talented musician or have a passion for History.
 In addition, this timetable structure enables all pupils to be fully prepared for transition to secondary education.